-Asthma is a chronic disorder that causes swelling of the airways and wheezing, coughing, and difficulty breathing.
+Asthma is a chronic disorder that causes swelling of the airways, wheezing, coughing, and difficulty breathing.
 A child's asthma may be caused by genetic factors and by environmental factors like exposure to allergens, air pollution, and harmful chemicals.
 In reaching a diagnosis of asthma for your child, a doctor will talk to you about your child's history of symptoms and will also likely do testing with a spirometer, a machine that measures air flow.
 (For adults, see our article on disability for adult asthma.)

-You will need a lot medical evidence about your child's asthma to support an application for SSI.
-Social Security will look at your child's medical records for evidence that the asthma either meets a listing or functionally equals one.
+You will need a lot of medical evidence about your child's asthma to support an application for SSI.
+Social Security will look at your child's medical records for evidence that the asthma either meets a listing or functionally equals the listings.
 To qualify for SSI, you must show that your child's asthma is not controlled with medications and continues to cause severe symptoms like those described in the listings.

 Social Security will also review other records that may show your child's limitations.
 In children's cases, school records are often helpful evidence of how the child's condition limits her daily activities.

 If Social Security reviews your child's records and finds that more testing is needed, it may order a consultative exam and FEV1 test for your child.
 Social Security pays the cost of consultative exams.
 For more information, see our section on consultative exams.